anshulchaturvedi5/JIIT-CONNECT/README.md

 - **My Profile**: Users can check their profile information, including name and Gmail ID.
 Users can also log out from the app from this section.

-## Objectives

-- To contribute to the growth and sustainability of India's tourism industry.
-- To enrich the travel experiences of visitors through comprehensive and accessible information.
-- To ensure every trip through India is memorable, immersive, and hassle-free.

 ## How to Use

 1. **Explore Campus Life**: Access detailed guides to societies, events, hackathons, and competitions.